umbraco/UmbracoDocs/10/umbraco-ui-builder/guides/creating-your-first-integration.md

 ## Summary

-As you can see, with very little code you can start to create very powerful interfaces for your custom data structures.
+As you can see, with little code you can start to create powerful interfaces for your custom data structures.